Insight

 You should review your current support model, making sure that employees have someone to talk to in confidence if things get tough such as an internal mental health ‘first aider’, or an external confidential helpline.

-As an employee’s performance or attendance may suffer due to poor mental health, it’s essential that you catch it early.
+As an employee’s performance or attendance may suffer due to poor mental health, you must catch it early.

 The start of the year is also a good prompt to review the salary and benefits packages that you offer to each of your employees to evaluate how competitive they are against similar employers in your area and sector, then look to bring them in line if they are not.